gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 ```

 Please note that there can only be exactly one master node, if a different values is specified in the `instance_count`, it is ignored.
 For other instance group types the
-`instance_count` represents, as the name says, the number of EMR instances to launch
+value `instance_count` represents, as the name says, the number of EMR instances to launch.

 Other attributes are: